Rotherfield Greys

 Rotherfield Greys is a village and civil parish in the Chiltern Hills in South Oxfordshire.
 It is 2 mi west of Henley-on-Thames and just over 1 mi east of Rotherfield Peppard (locally known as Peppard).
 It is linked by a near-straight minor road to Henley.

 History

-The Domesday Book of 1086 mentions Rotherfield Greys under the ownership of the Normans knight Anchetil de Greye and in a period when the county was administered in hundreds, in Binfield Hundred.
+The Domesday Book of 1086 mentions Rotherfield Greys under the ownership of the Norman knight Anchetil de Greye, and in a period when the county was administered in hundreds, in Binfield Hundred.
 Rotherfield derives from the Old English redrefeld meaning "cattle lands".
 Around 1347, a castle was built at Rotherfield Greys; it is now in ruins.
 The parish church includes the 16th-century Knollys Chapel, which houses an ornate tomb of the Knollys family.
 This includes effigies of Sir Francis Knollys and his wife, who was lady-in-waiting to Queen Elizabeth I.

 Amenities

 The Church of England parish church of Saint Nicholas is Norman and was restored in 1865.
 The village has a public house, The Maltsters Arms, which is owned by W.H.
 Brakspear & Sons.
 The current landlord is Gary Clarke.
 French-trained Chef & front man of The Cureheads.